gbarillot/dragonfly_helper/README.md

 Dragonfly helper - SEO friendly URL's and cache with Dragonfly
 ===================================

-I really love Dragonfly for image handling/on the fly resizing using Ruby on Rails, but I didn't found out how to get regulars "friendly SEO" URL's.
+I really love using Dragonfly for image handling/on-the-fly resizing with Ruby on Rails, but I didn't found out how to get regulars "friendly SEO" URL's.
 I also needed better performance and caching... so I wrote this simple snippet and then I got the best of both worlds : paper_clip like URLs, perfomances AND on the fly image resizing.

 ## Key benefits

-* All the advantages of Dragonfly (only one field in database, on the fly resizing...)
+* All advantages of Dragonfly (only one field in database, powerfull on-the-fly resizing...)
-* SEO friendly URL's like /images/my_product.jpg
+* SEO friendly URL's (ex: /images/my_product.jpg)
 * Caching
-* Handles of all of your custom attributes (data attributes, custom path...)
+* Also handles custom attributes (data attributes, custom path...)

 ## Drawbacks

-* Won't handle your S3 or whatever cloud filess
+* Won't handle S3 or whatever cloud filess

 Installation
 ===================================

 Install Dragonfly first, then simply drop 'dragonfly_helper.rb' into your helpers dir.
-You can also test it out (require some tweaking but hey, you're a man, aren't you ?)

 Usage
 ===================================